Aliases for PRKDC Gene

 External Ids for PRKDC Gene

 This gene encodes the catalytic subunit of the DNA-dependent protein kinase (DNA-PK).
 It functions with the Ku70/Ku80 heterodimer protein in DNA double strand break repair and recombination.
 The protein encoded is a member of the PI3/PI4-kinase family.[provided by RefSeq, Jul 2010]

 GeneCards Summary for PRKDC Gene

 PRKDC (Protein Kinase, DNA-Activated, Catalytic Polypeptide) is a Protein Coding gene.
 Diseases associated with PRKDC include Immunodeficiency 26, With Or Without Neurologic Abnormalities and Artemis Deficiency.
-Among its related pathways are Akt Signaling and ERK Signaling.
+Among its related pathways are DNA Damage and Cytosolic sensors of pathogen-associated DNA.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is ATR.

 UniProtKB/Swiss-Prot for PRKDC Gene